 According to the State Department’s website, the following conditions DO qualify as damage:

-Of course, once you’ve been denied boarding, being in the right is cold comfort, indeed.
-If your passport is worn out enough to be a concern, you may decide to renew it anyway, just to be on the safe side.
+Of course, once the airline denies you boarding, being in the right is cold comfort.
+If your passport shows enough wear and tear to be a concern, you may choose to renew it as a precaution.

 If your passport is damaged, you’ll need to apply for a replacement in person.
 See Passport Replacement Services for more details on what to do.